 We cycled 2400 kilometers from Lithuania to Greece.
 After 16 days, starting the trip from Vilnius, we reached Thessaloniki.
 For us, it is an every-year tradition of gathering in different European places and going for a multi-day ride.
 Holidays on bicycles enable us to visit exciting sites, try local food and beverages, and meet people.
 On the way, we visited Belarus, Poland, Ukraine, Romania, and Bulgaria and got to Greece.
 In this article, I'm sharing my experience of cycling in Romania.

 Romania is one of my favorite cycling destinations among countries in Europe.
 For cycling travelers, the country offers picturesque sceneries and challenging mountains.

 Romania is a large and diverse country.
 Every traveler profile can find his favorite bicycle touring route.
 You can challenge yourself in the Carpathian mountains.
-If you are looking for easier tour, it is worth trying out the Eurovelo routes.
+If you are looking for an easier tour, trying out the Eurovelo routes is worth trying.

 Both of them are worthwhile to check out by yourself and get new experiences.

 - Delicious local cuisine with a strong Italian influence